Grace Kelly: Early life and family

-Kelly was born on November 12, 1929, at Hahnemann University Hospital in Philadelphia, Pennsylvania, to an affluent and influential family.
-Her father, John B. Kelly Sr., was born to Irish immigrants and won three Olympic gold medals for sculling.
-He also owned a successful brickwork contracting company that was well known on the East Coast.
-As Democratic nominee in the 1935 election for Mayor of Philadelphia, he lost by the closest margin in the city's history.
-In later years he served on the Fairmount Park Commission and, during World War II, was appointed by President Roosevelt as National Director of Physical Fitness.
-His brother Walter C. Kelly was a vaudeville star, who also made films for Metro-Goldwyn-Mayer and Paramount Pictures, and another named George was a Pulitzer Prize-winning dramatist, screenwriter, and director.
+Grace Patricia Kelly was born on November 12, 1929, at Hahnemann University Hospital in Philadelphia, Pennsylvania, to an affluent and influential family.
+Her father, John B. Kelly Sr., was born to Irish immigrants; he won three Olympic gold medals for sculling.
+He owned a successful brickwork contracting company that was well known on the East Coast.
+As the Democratic Party nominee in the 1935 election for mayor of Philadelphia, he lost by the closest margin in the city's history.
+In later years, he served on the Fairmount Park Commission and, during World War II, was appointed by President Roosevelt as National Director of Physical Fitness.
+His brother Walter C. Kelly was a vaudeville star, who also made films for Metro-Goldwyn-Mayer and Paramount Pictures, and another brother named George was a Pulitzer Prize-winning dramatist, screenwriter, and director.
+He built the family home at 3901 Henry Ave in the East Falls, Philadelphia, neighborhood.
+The Kellys' former family home went up for sale for $1 million in June 2016.
+It wound up selling in September 2016 for $775,000.